Derry woman is British until she renounces citizenship, tribunal told

 He added that if choice was allowed to determine citizenship then it would “nullify” the British Nationality Act.
 It would mean that a person in Northern Ireland “would be stateless” until he or she elected to choose one citizenship or another.

-“It would mean that people in Northern Ireland would not have a defined citizenship until they made an elective choice,” said Mr McLeenan.
+“It would mean that people in Northern Ireland would not have a defined citizenship until they made an elective choice,” said Mr McGleenan.

 Ronan Lavery, QC, for Ms DeSouza, cited how a judge in the House of Lords, described the Belfast Agreement as an “attempt to end decades of bloodshed and centuries of antagonism”.